RasinthaDilshanJayarathne/Python-Simple-Age-Calculator/README.md

 # Python-Simple-Age-Calculator

-Age can be calculated after giving your birth year
+i.Age can be calculated after giving your birth year

-Create a nic number by year of birth
+ii.Create a nic number by year of birth